Table of Contents

 - Introduction to international rules in offshore landscapes

-It’s true that offshoring is typically viewed with the notion of establishing a branch in a foreign jurisdiction.
-However, there are other purposes to which offshoring can be used such as investing and banking.
+Indeed, offshoring is typically viewed with the notion of establishing a branch in a foreign jurisdiction.
+However, there are other purposes for which offshoring can be used such as investing and banking.
 They cater to different targets but ultimately work under the same concept of capitalizing on pro-corporate legislation.

 The first type of offshoring is when a business organization needs to expand its operations or make the transition to a more favorable tax environment.
 For household names like Apple or Nike, the decision came from a standpoint of cheaper labor costs and tax optimization they can get from outsourcing production to China or other prominent outsourcing-based economies.